 The examination is based on the Criteria List which describes all the information an LCA Professional is expected to know.
 The Certification Management System describes all the details about how the system works in conformance with ISO 17024.

-The procedure for holding the exam is as follows
+The overall procedure for the exam is as follows

 To maintain certification LCACPs must continue to be active in the field, gathering continuing education units.
 The Recertification Process describes how to keep current.
 Recertification must be done every three years to maintain certification.

 There are two fees.
 One for application (for which Exam Prerequisites will be verified) and one to sit the exam.
-Candidates will need to decide which of the four prerequisite paths to follow.
+Candidates will need to decide which of the five prerequisite paths to follow.